 Our schools today face an array of challenges - from increasingly diverse student populations to integrating 21st Century Learning Skills and the New York State Common Core Learning Standards.

 To ensure that all Diocesan educators are prepared to meet these challenges, several professional development opportunities are offered through their schools, BOCES, and/or the Dept. of Catholic Schools.
-New and experienced teachers attend workshops on a myriad of educational topics including Brain Based Learning, Using Learning Centers, Comprehension Strategies, Writing Across the Curriculum, and Differentiated Instruction.
+New and experienced teachers attend workshops on a myriad of educational topics including the Thoughtful Classroom, Comprehension Strategies, Writing Across the Curriculum, and Differentiated Instruction.
 Workshops are designed to improve the quality of classroom instruction, enable teachers to grow professionally, and assist in the implementation of research-validated strategies.
 Our professional learning community model also provides teachers time to enhance their instructional knowledge by learning from one another.
-In regional colloquiums they are able to share classroom practices, analyze student data information and make informed decisions that will positively impact student achievement.

 Diocesan Principals participate in a series of leadership seminars focused on spiritual, instructional, professional and managerial competencies.
 In addition, those leaders new to the Diocese participate in a two year mentoring program.
 Through professional development, our educational leaders are prepared to advance the mission of Catholic education: to "nurture academic excellence, Christian character and service to others... educate individuals to reach their full potential in an atmosphere rooted in Catholic tradition and Gospel values."